Where, When, and How to Park in Grand Rapids

 Parking meters aren’t what they used to be.
 Even if you don’t carry change and don’t feel like digging between the seats to find some, meters are still an option.

-While they do accept coins, most downtown meters are also compatible with the Parkmobile app on your phone.
-If you’re not already using it, just download the app, set up an account with your license plate number and credit card information, then look for meters with a Parkmobile sticker.
-Enter the Zone Number posted on the meter, start your transaction, and you’re good to go!
+While they do accept coins, most downtown meters are also compatible with the Motu app on your phone.
+If you’re not already using it, just download the app, set up an account with your license plate number and credit card information, then look for meters with a Motu emblem.
+Enter the Zone and space number posted on the meter, your length of stay, payment info and start your transaction.
+Bonus- the app will send you parking session alerts.
+You can even extend your session remotely.

 Parking Ramps and Lots